 |Suggested Grade Levels:||11–12|

-This course will offer students instruction in the management of the forest as a resource and as a business.
-Students will develop knowledge in areas like tree physiology, forest ecology, silviculture, and the management and marketing of forest products.
-Strong emphasis is placed on developing career skills for the forestry industry as well.
+This course provides instruction in the management of the forest as a resource and as a business.
+Students develop knowledge in tree physiology, forest ecology, silviculture, and the management and marketing of forest products.
+Strong emphasis is placed on developing career skills for the forestry industry.

 As noted in Superintendent’s Memo #058-17 (2-28-2017), this Career and Technical Education (CTE) course must maintain a maximum pupil-to-teacher ratio of 20 students to one teacher, due to safety regulations.
 The 2016-2018 biennial budget waiver of the teacher-to-pupil ratio staffing requirement does not apply.

 For federal reporting (choose one)

 - Agriculture, Food and Natural Resources

 - Food Products and Processing Systems

 A combination of the course above and those below, equivalent to two 36-week courses.
 Students wishing to complete a specialization may take additional courses appropriate to their career pathways.

 Check the course description for any course listed below, because some may have a prerequisite.